 - In existing retinopathy: every 3-12 months, depending on condition

-Tip: Double check your insurance to make sure you have eye doctor coverage!
+Tip: Double check your insurance to make sure you have vision coverage!

 Our kidneys are a sophisticated filtration system, which has a lot of small blood vessels.
-The kidneys can suffer damage from elevated blood sugars overtime.
-Because of this, microalbumin in urine is examined.
+The kidneys can suffer damage from elevated blood sugars over time.
+Because of this, your urine should be checked for microalbumin.
 Microalbumin are very small protein particles that slip through the kidneys when the filtration system is damaged, so it is an early warning sign of kidney damage.
-In addition, the creatinine value and the glomerular filtration rate (GFR) can are checked in a blood test, which also can give insight to how well the kidneys are functioning.
+In addition, the creatinine value and the glomerular filtration rate (GFR) can be checked in a blood test, which also give insight to how well the kidneys are functioning.

 - Creatinine in blood: Women: below 0.9 mg/dl / Men: below 1.1 mg/dl